Alpha Chi Alpha

-House history
+History

 On March 9, 1957, twenty-four undergraduates bonded together and broke away from Gamma Delta Chi, which they thought was inadequate and misdirected.
 They reactivated the Phi Nu chapter of Alpha Chi Rho.
-The brotherhood moved to the present house on Webster Avenue, bought and repaired by the College.
+The brotherhood moved to the present house on Webster Avenue, bought and repaired by the college.
 In this way, the fraternity was established.
-Tim Ryerson '59 was the first President of the reactivated chapter.
+Tim Ryerson '59 was the first president of the reactivated chapter.

 Early in the spring of 1963, a committee met and recommended a break from the national.
-On May 21, 1963, the chapter voted to discontinue their ties with the national affiliation.
-It was determined that the brotherhood had no meaningful ties with the national.
+On May 21, 1963, the chapter voted to discontinue its ties with the national affiliation.
+It was determined that the brotherhood had no meaningful ties with the nation.
 The national chapter required brothers to "accept Jesus as their lord and savior," a tenet that brothers at the Dartmouth chapter strongly disagreed with.
 The ritual was meaningless to the brothers because of their general dislike for the national, and because they found such a requirement to be ridiculous.
 An overburdening financial obligation to the national may have been an additional consideration.
 The brotherhood voted to name the disaffiliated fraternity Alpha Chi Alpha and it has been in continual operation ever since.